igniterealtime/openfire-pade-plugin/README.md

 Pàdé for Openfire
 =========================

-This project produces two Openfire plugins, ofmeet and pade to provide a unified communication solution for Openfire.
+This project provides a web-based unified communication solution for Openfire.
+- peer to peer based chat,
+- persistent groupchat,
+- audio and video conferencing,
+- telephone access to conferences,

-The ofmeet plugin (Openfire Meetings) includes various third-party products, notably:
+It includes third-party products, notably:
 - [Jitsi Videobridge](https://github.com/jitsi/jitsi-videobridge) project;
 - [Jitsi Conference Focus (jicofo)](https://github.com/jitsi/jicofo) project;
 - [Jitsi Meet](https://github.com/jitsi/jitsi-meet) web client.
 - [Jitsi SIP Gateway](https://github.com/jitsi/jigasi) project.

-The pade plugin hosts the web and pwa version of
 - [Pàdé](https://github.com/igniterealtime/pade) web desktop client based on the [ConverseJS](https://github.com/conversejs/converse.js) project.

-ofmeet does work with Firefox.
+Pade works with Firefox.
 It however works best with Chromium based apps like Chrome, Edge, Electron and Opera.

-ofmeet has minimal network requirements and works out of the box internally on a local area network (LAN) or with a hosted Openfire server on the internet.
+Pade has minimal network requirements and works out of the box internally on a local area network (LAN) or with a hosted Openfire server on the internet.
 If your Openfire server is placed behind a NAT and firewall and you want to allow external internet access, then you require some network expertise to configure it.
 You would need to open a few UDP/TCP ports and provide both the public and private IP addresses of your openfire server.

-ofmeet uses an XMPP user called **jvb** that will join a global conference called **ofmeet** with  the focus user called **focus**.
+Pade uses an XMPP user called **jvb** that will join a global conference called **ofmeet** with  the focus user called **focus**.
 If you enable the SIP gateway, a new user called **jigasi** will be created and it will join a global conference called **jigasi** with the focus user **focus**

 ![image](https://user-images.githubusercontent.com/110731/99916724-af0dc880-2d03-11eb-80c3-b35b9009910a.png)

-ofmeet plugin will not work out of the box if your Openfire server is configured to use LDAP.
+Pade will not work out of the box if your Openfire server is configured to use LDAP.
 You would need to create the jvb, focus and jigasi bot users manually.
 Give the focus bot user owner/admin permissions to the MUC service.

 Installation
 ------------

-Download latest release from [here](https://github.com/igniterealtime/openfire-pade-plugin/releases) and upload the pade.jar and ofmeet.jar in any order from the admin web console of Openfire.
-Wait for both to appear in the plugins listing and then complete the following steps to confirm it is working.
+Download latest release from [here](https://github.com/igniterealtime/openfire-pade-plugin/releases) and upload the pade.jar from the admin web console of Openfire.
+Wait for the plugin to appear in the plugins listing and then complete the following steps to confirm it is working.

 Make sure this user is online and has joined the **ofmeet** chat room.
 Confirm focus user is also online and has joined the **ofmeet** room as well.